 - If > 24w: No accurate dating from US possible.
 If the patient is obese (Body Mass Index > 35 weeks) ultrasound dating can still be done up to 28 weeks. - Look for signs of IUGR in the measurements and fetoplacental features.
-Dopplers should be done if any of these suggest IUGR in a more advanced gestation than what the measurements suggest. - In the absence of any signs of IUGR, provisionally assign US-EDD but refer to the doctor for assigning a working EDD and offer rescan for growth in 2-3 weeks if indicated. - Results of informal earlier scans that were done by inexperienced and non-accredited staff may be ignored for the purpose of allocating Expected Date of Delivery. - NOTE: in any cases of uncertainty advice must be obtained telephonically from a fetal maternal unit or the specialist hospital or the high risk clinic at the district hospital.
+Dopplers should be done if any of

+- In the absence of any signs of IUGR, provisionally assign US-EDD but refer to the doctor for assigning a working EDD and offer rescan for growth in two to three weeks if indicated. - Results of informal earlier scans that were done by inexperienced and non-accredited staff may be ignored for the purpose of allocating Expected Date of Delivery. - NOTE: in any cases of uncertainty advice must be obtained telephonically from a foetal maternal unit or the specialist hospital or the high risk clinic at the district hospital.